rishee10/Crypto-AI-Platform/README.md

 ## Crypto AI Platform

-A small Flask-based **crypto market analyzer** that fetches OHLCV data from Binance, computes technical indicators (RSI, MACD, ATR), evaluates risk, and generates **AI commentary** using a pluggable provider (Groq / heuristic / Ollama / Gemini).
+A small Flask-based **crypto market analyzer** that fetches OHLCV data from Binance, computes technical indicators (RSI, MACD, ATR), evaluates risk, and generates **AI commentary** using a pluggable provider (Groq).

 The frontend is a single-page dashboard (`index.html`) that shows a clean report view plus the raw JSON returned by the API.